Travel n Tour

 Texas boat license requirements

-The Texas Boating Safety Act requires that all boats must be registered with the Texas Parks and Wildlife Department, and the cost is $10 per year.
+The Texas Boating Safety Act requires all boats to be registered with the Texas Parks and Wildlife Department, costing $10 annually.

-Boaters must keep a logbook that includes the name, address, and registration number of the vessel and the name and address of the registered owner.
+Boaters must keep a logbook that includes the vessel’s name, address, and registration number and the registered owner’s name and address.

-All vessels must be equipped with a compass, radar, and radio that operates on a frequency allocated by the Federal Communications Commission (FCC).
+All vessels must have a compass, radar, and radio that operates on a frequency the Federal Communications Commission (FCC) allocated.

 Texas Recreational Boating Laws for Motorists

-Texas recreational boating laws for motorists are different than most states.
+Texas recreational boating laws for motorists are different than those of most states.
 They are based on a state law stating that every motorist in Texas must carry liability insurance.
-If you have an accident while driving, you are responsible for any damages.
+You are responsible for any damages if you have an accident while driving.

 Motorists are required to carry liability insurance.
 If you don’t have insurance, you may be charged with a misdemeanor, fined, or lose your license.